 Does scarifying promote growth?

-Yes, scarifying can increase growth by improving air and water penetration to the roots of the grass.
-This helps the grass to breathe and absorb nutrients easily, which can cause healthier and more vigorous growth.
+Yes, scarifying can increase growth by providing air and water penetration to the roots of the grass.
+This helps the grass to breathe and absorb nutrients easily, which can result in healthier and high-speed growth.

 What is the difference between scarifying and aeration?